County Government Reform

 Oklahoma School of Science and Mathematics

 We support state funding for schools that target the specific needs of students experiencing homelessness.
-We support schools like Positive Tomorrows, a private non-profit school in Oklahoma City exclusively serving homeless students with services that help stabilize their families, bring the students up to grade level and prepare them for success in public school.
+This includes schools like Positive Tomorrows, a private non-profit school in Oklahoma City exclusively serving homeless students with services that help stabilize their families, bring the students up to grade level, and prepare them for success in public school.

 School and Campus Safety

 The Chamber will oppose legislation to permit carrying of firearms at early childhood, pre-K-12, colleges, and career tech facilities.
 We will oppose efforts to remove or replace the ability of career tech and higher education institutions to regulate firearms on campus.

 We believe our schools should provide a safe and healthy work and learning environment.
 This includes enabling schools to prevent spread of illness and minimize teacher absences by encouraging all school personnel to take precautionary steps including getting vaccinated.